bruno222/twilio-flex-plugin-sso/README.md

 6. You need the [Flex Plugins CLI](https://www.twilio.com/docs/flex/developer/plugins/cli/install) .
 Type `twilio plugins` to make sure you have it, if not, install it.
 7. You need to create a new profile for your Twilio CLI, type `twilio profiles:list` to check if you are using it correctly.
 If not, add a new profile with the cmd `twilio profiles:add`.
 8. `npm run deploy -- --changelog "first deployment!"` to deploy this Plugin.
-9. Once the **step 8** is finished, it will show the next steps, you will have to run the command mentioned there (something like `twilio flex:plugins:release ... etc etc`)
+9. Once **step 8** is finished, it will show the next steps, you will have to run the command mentioned there (something like `twilio flex:plugins:release ... etc etc`)
 10. We are done!
 Go to https://flex.twilio.com - You should see a new icon on the left-hand side.
 From there you can add/remove your Agents and ask them to visit the link mentioned on **step 10** to log in on Flex.

 ## TO DO